DBSCAN: Optimal Rates For Density Based Clustering: Discussion

 \section{Discussion}

 In this article we propose a new notion of consistency for estimating the clustering structure under various conditions.
-Our analysis shows that both the DBSCAN algorithm and the plug-in KDE cluster tree estimator is minimax optimal.
+Our analysis shows that the DBSCAN algorithm is minimax optimal.
 Interestingly, the rates match, up to log terms, minimax rates for density estimation in the supreme norm for H\"{o}loder smooth densities.
-In particular, our results provide a complete, rigorous justification to the plausible belief, commonly held in density-based clustering, that clustering is as difficult as density estimation in the supreme norm. \\ \\ In the rest of the discussion section, we will compare of our notion of separation with other existing ones in the literature.
+In particular, our results provide a complete, rigorous justification to the plausible belief, commonly held in density-based clustering, that clustering is as difficult as density estimation.
+In the rest of the discussion section, we will compare our notion of separation with other existing ones in the literature.
+For the sake of exposition, we will follow the convention used in much of the literature on density-based clustering of assuming that the cluster tree of the data generating distribution in fact corresponds to the hierarchy of the upper level sets of a canonical density $p$.
+As explained in \cite{steinwart:15}, this definition is in general not well-posed, since different densities will yield different trees.